 I am not aware of any one laptop that particularly stands out, although I certainly have come across a few to avoid.
+The first thing to say is - unless you really need a laptop, go for a desktop instead - see here for notes on that.

 If you're a Mac user, the choice is obvious - a Macbook Pro.
 Be aware